cldeluna/pandas_for_pandemic_data/MyContext.md

 #### What to count

 As I tuned in to the conversations around the CSSE JHU data set, it became clear that there is much ongoing discussion about what to count and how to identify things.
 The data started out with 'Province_State', 'Country_Region', 'Last_Update' ,'Latitude', 'Longitude', 'Confirmed', 'Deaths', and 'Recovered'.
 In mid March 'FIPS' and 'Admin2' were added to track county information in the US.
-Sadly the data set uses "US" for the US data but country names elsewhere rather than standardizing on the [ISO 3166  country codes](https://www.iban.com/country-codes).
+As of this writing, 'Recovered' is no longer being tracked because its very difficult to do so.
+Sadly the data set uses the value "US" in 'Country_Region' but full country names elsewhere rather than standardizing on the [ISO 3166  country codes](https://www.iban.com/country-codes).
 That makes it harder to join data sets should you need to.

 The CSSE JHU data set data set provides this data:

-Column Headings of the data set:
 ['FIPS' 'Admin2' 'Province_State' 'Country_Region' 'Last_Update' 'Lat'
  'Long_' 'Confirmed' 'Deaths' 'Recovered' 'Active' 'Combined_Key'] *<< this represents a list of column names*

-The New York Times provides a subset of the John Hopinks data.
+The New York Times provides a subset of the John Hopkins data.

-Column Headings of the data set:
 ['date' 'state' 'fips' 'cases' 'deaths']

 WHO Data set (which needs clean up to be read into Pandas)

-Column Headings of the data set:
 ['day' 'Country' 'CountryName' 'Region' 'Deaths' 'CumulativeDeaths' 'Confirmed' 'CumulativeConfirmed']